LAKE FRIENDLY LIVING RECENT BLOG POSTS

 LAKE FRIENDLY LIVING AND LAWN CARE RESOURCES AND LINKS

 A rain barrel attached to your downspouts can collect rainwater which would otherwise pick up soil, fertilizer, oil, pesticides and other contaminants from hard surfaces and landscapes.
-Learn more by checking out this Virtual Rain Barrel Worshop with the Ontario County Soil and Water Conservation District.
+Learn more about the benefits of rain barrels by checking out this Virtual Rain Barrel Worshop with the Ontario County Soil and Water Conservation District (OCSWCD).

 Ontario County Soil and Water Conservation District – Managing Your Stormwater